PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

 (1) Deputy Assistant Secretary of the Navy (Procurement) (DASN(P)) has the following overarching responsibilities:

-(A) Serves as the principal advisor and executive agent to ASN(RDA), who serves as the Navy Acquisition Executive and Senior Procurement Executive.
+(A) Serves as the principal advisor and executive agent to Assistant Secretary of the Navy (Research, Development & Acquisition (ASN(RDA)), who serves as the Navy Acquisition Executive and Senior Procurement Executive.

 (B) Exercises plenary contracting authority on behalf of the Department, including approving, revising or denying DON Activity contracting responsibilities.

 (C) Reviews and processes Justification and Approvals (J&As) requiring ASN(RDA) approval.

 (D) Reviews and processes acquisition documents (e.g. acquisition plans, acquisition strategies for services, Determination and Findings (D&Fs)) requiring DASN(P) or higher-level approval.

 (E) Approves individual and class deviations and waivers from the FAR and DFARS.

 (F) Serves as the DON’s representative on the Defense Acquisition Regulations (DAR) Council and provides DON policy, guidance, oversight, and coordination for DAR Council committees and FAR teams.

 (G) Serves as the DON focal point for coordination, interpretation and implementation of DOD acquisition policy, including all DOD 5000-series instructions, manuals and directives.